*Updated September 27, 2022

 In a wider environmental sense, we are bound to our oceans.
 Most of the oxygen we breathe is generated by the waters that cover our globe; they absorb large amounts of carbon dioxide and possess a massive presence on global tidal currents, which hold a pivotal role in regulating the climate.

-That is why it is crucial to be informed and educated on what is going on in our aquatic backyard.
-So as we head into World Oceans Day, we want to highlight the dangers our oceans face and the sustainable solutions that are being developed so we can keep our oceans ticking.
+That is why it is crucial to be informed and educated on issues regarding our aquatic backyard.
+In this article, we'll highlight the dangers our oceans face and the sustainable solutions that are being developed to mitigate them.

-But in comparison to other areas of sustainable development, ocean sustainability is facing many challenges and struggles when attracting business investment.
-This is reflected by the fact that the largest investments towards keeping the oceans healthy come from philanthropy and development aid.
+Compared to other areas of sustainable development, ocean sustainability faces many challenges and struggles when attracting business investment.
+This is reflected by the fact that the largest investments toward keeping the oceans healthy come from philanthropy and development aid.
 Unfortunately, businesses still don’t comprehend the risks of damaging such a valuable resource and the reward of shifting towards sustainable business.

 “For investors in established sectors such as fisheries and shipping, the challenge is to redirect capital away from socially and environmentally harmful activities towards sustainable activities.
 For emerging sectors in the blue economy, such as marine conservation, the challenge is to attract private finance.
 This is not easy because nature-based activities are often seen as too small, too risky, and not offering an attractive return.”

-The pragmatic use of the scientific method and the advancement of technology made it possible for us to gather more knowledge for the external world than ever.
+The pragmatic use of the scientific method and the advancement of technology made it possible for us to gather more knowledge about the external world than ever.
 This phenomenon that revolutionized our worldview is best represented by the large databases we have at our disposal.
-Over the next decade, big data technologies will generate even more precise information about the ocean – something that is expected to be the key to the perseverance and sustainable use of ocean ecosystems.
+Over the next decade, big data technologies are expected to generate even more precise information about the ocean – which is anticipated to be the key to the perseverance and sustainable use of ocean ecosystems.

-Information technology is a cornerstone for the UN Decade of Ocean Science project, which is projected to kick off in 2021.
-The analytic methods available in the digital era can help us save the ocean from unsustainable activities while producing opportunities for the companies to benefit from increased efficiency and transparency along the way.
-Where these areas of technology come into play is with sustainable seafood and the fish population in general.
+IT is a cornerstone for the UN Decade of Ocean Science venture, which kicked off in 2021.
+The analytic methods available in the digital era can help us save the ocean from unsustainable activities while producing opportunities for companies to benefit from, with increased efficiency and transparency along the way.
+Typically, these technology areas come into play alongside sustainable seafood and the fish population.

 “Illegal, unreported, and unregulated fishing is a major cause of the depletion of wild stocks.
-Aquaculture is over-reliant on wild-caught fish to feed those that are farmed...” which is stated in the previously mentioned Economist’s report.
+Aquaculture is over-reliant on wild-caught fish to feed those that are farmed...” as stated in the above-mentioned Economist’s report.

-Clearly, illegal fishing poses a massive danger to the health of the wild fish population.
-Thankfully, with recent developments in surveillance and product-tracing solutions, there is a good starting point to the beginning of the end of illegal fishing.
+Illegal fishing poses a massive danger to the health of the wild fish population.
+Thankfully, with recent developments in surveillance and product-tracing solutions, there is a good starting point toward stopping illegal fishing.
 Remote vehicles equipped with sensors can monitor the ocean 24/7 and set the alarm for the authorities when a change of conditions is being noticed.

-The application of these technologies to monitoring protocols can help the authorities to produce more effective regulations of fisheries and thus reduce illegal, unreported, and unregulated fishing.
-This will result in a more sustainable seafood industry and a healthier ocean ecosystem.
+The application of these monitoring technologies can help the authorities to produce more effective regulations of fisheries, thus reducing illegal, unreported, and unregulated fishing.
+This is expected to result in more sustainable seafood industry and a healthier ocean ecosystem.

-With the recent developments in the oil industry, driven by the COVID-19 pandemic, it seems like the golden age of black gold is slowly coming to a definitive end, hopefully.
-Many reports, including Oslo-based Rystad energy’s, suggest that “the global energy market is on the brink of a major transition to cleaner sources of energy.”
+With the recent developments in the oil industry, driven by the COVID-19 pandemic, it seems like the golden age of black gold is slowly coming to a definitive end.
+Many reports, including Oslo-based Rystad Energy’s, suggest that “the global energy market is on the brink of a major transition to cleaner energy sources.”

 This may be the best news for ocean sustainability since the Industrial Revolution, as well as a major challenge for the economies that hugely depend on ocean freight for shipping.
 How well we are going to respond to this challenge is largely determined by the work of innovators and what is going to be the next best thing once the energy transition in ocean freight is done.

-To fully get rid of carbon in shipping by 2050, an investment in the range between $1.4 trillion and $1.9 trillion is needed, claims the Economist.
-These resources would go mostly for the fuel supply chain, developing low-carbon hydrogen, and ammonia.
+As estimated by the Economist, an investment between $1.4 trillion and $1.9 trillion is needed if we were to eliminate carbon in shipping by 2050.
+These resources would mostly be allocated for the fuel supply chain, low-carbon hydrogen development, and ammonia.
 Sustainably produced hydrogen is likely to have many additional uses in a greener economy as well.

 Another promising transition into a sustainable energy source is offshore wind farms.

-“The offshore wind might be the single biggest lever we can pull to reduce greenhouse gas emissions and grow the economy at the same time...” declares Elizabeth Turnbull Henry.
+“The offshore wind might be the single biggest lever we can pull to reduce greenhouse gas emissions and grow the economy at the same time...” highlights Elizabeth Turnbull Henry.

-From being considered an expensive operation only a decade ago, the full switch from fossil fuels towards onshore and offshore wind nowadays seems like a matter of time.
-The numbers associated with offshore wind farms are staggering—6 gigawatts (GW) of turbines were installed in 2019, taking the global total to 29GW.
-The industry is now targeting 190GW by 2030.
+From being considered an expensive operation only a decade ago, the full switch from fossil fuels to onshore and offshore wind nowadays seems like a matter of time.
+The numbers associated with offshore wind farms are staggering.
+Namely, 6 gigawatts (GW) of turbines were installed in 2019, taking the global total to 29GW.
+These numbers are estimated to reach 190GW by 2030.

 However, probably the single most exciting thing about it is its potential to be integrated with other developing industries, such as green hydrogen manufacturing.